Azure/dedicated-hosts-manager/README.md

 2. Deploy an Azure Function to your resource group.<br>Note: Azure Function Auth is configured by means of authorization keys.
 3. Create a storage account in your resource group.
 4. Create an Azure Redis cache in your resource group.
+5. Set up Function App.
+Recommendation is to use App service plan as long running transaction like CreateVM might result in timeout.
-5. Deploy the Dedicated Hosts Manager function in your resource group, and setup the below config.
+6. Deploy the Dedicated Hosts Manager function in your resource group, and setup the below config.
     _Application settings:_
     ```json
     {